Catalogue: Traditional Program:

 A student whose quality point index shows a deficiency of 23.01 to 35.99 quality points will be academically suspended for one semester.
 This student will be eligible to reenroll after remaining out of school for either a fall or spring term.

 A student whose quality point index shows a deficiency of 36 or more quality points will be academically dismissed.
-This student will not be eligible for readmission to Belhaven University.Classification
+This student may not be eligible for readmission to Belhaven University.Classification

 A student's classification is determined by the number of semester hours credited to the student at the beginning of the first semester of each year.
 For sophomore standing, a student is required to have earned 24 semester hours credit; for junior standing 54 semester hours; for senior standing, 90 semester hours; and for graduation 124 semester hours and 248 quality points.Course Load Per Semester